|Position:||Associate Head Coach|

 “I believe Adam is one of the best rising coaches in the country,” head coach Steve Aird said.
 "He has worked hard and learned what it takes to win NCAA and Big Ten Championships.
 He is familiar with the Big Ten landscape and has the ability to train and recruit elite athletes.”

 In his three years at Maryland, Hughes has been instrumental in raising the talent on the court and excitement around the program.
 The Terps brought the 16th-ranked recruiting class in for 2016, the first time in program history the freshman class has been ranked.
+In 2017, Maryland welcomed its first-ever top-10 recruting class with four Under Armour All-Americans.

 In 2015, the Terrapins began the season on an 8-0 run, trumping the season before for the program's best start since 2005.
 Maryland moved to 10-1, matching 2014's season total in wins.
 In the team's Big Ten opener vs. Illinois, the Terps set the highest Pavilion attendance with 1,752 fans.
 Maryland earned its first win over a ranked opponent since 2010 with a three-set upset of No. 12 Ohio State on Nov.
 6.